HamzaElshakankiri/LifeSourceBloodBankWebsite/README.md

 - Install Python => 3.9 from https://www.python.org/downloads/
 #### (Make sure to install pip as well).

-- Install Django on your local terminal using the follwoing command:
+- Install Django on your local terminal using the following command:

 ```bash
 pip install Django